 2010 Ford Fusion

 Ford’s come a looooong way.
 A few years ago this wouldn’t have even been a consideration.
 In fact, a few years ago, when I was buying a car, it wasn’t, at least not seriously.
 Sure, I played with the idea of buying a Five-Hundred for a while–especially because I loved the Volvo S80–but a Fusion?
 Too new, and it was a Ford.
 Today, just saying “it’s a Ford” gives no negative indication of its quality.
 In fact, the Ford Fusion has taken over as one of the top quality cars, matching and beating the Toyota Camry and Honda Accord for the past few years.
-Even J.D.
-Powers agrees, as does US News & World Reports.
+US News & World Reports.
 Oh, and let’s not forget that the Fusion is Motor Trend’s Car of the Year for 2010.

 I say all of this so you know that I didn’t try Ford out of some sense of patriotism, like I could justify buying a sub-par car simply because it was made by an American company.
 I tried the Fusion because it is a great car, period.